 - · view photos

 - play videos

 - · perform basic editing of photos

 - · set photos as wallpaper

 - · set photos as a contact photo

-- · share photos and videos.
+- share photos and videos.

-To open the Gallery application, touch (iii) > [7] or in the camera application touch the thumbnail image at the top right.
+To open the Gallery application, touch (...) > Moreover a polication touch the thumbnail image at the top right.